 Living in one half of the house and renting out the other half short-term is perfectly legal.
 That’s why we don’t think you will see massive price drops.
 This is a great opportunity for an owner-occupant to grab an already renovated double.

-However, many people committed to STRs will get someone to be on the title and live in small unit on premises so that homestead exemption can be filed and they can AirBnB out the rest.
+However, many people committed to STRs will get someone to be on the title and live in a small unit on-premises so that homestead exemption can be filed and they can AirBnB out the rest.